saoriol/LoyalTechnicalAssessment/README.md

 - C#: Language for implementing the backend and front-end logic.
 - Bootstrap: For responsive styling.

+## Dataset

+The application uses a dataset file containing Amazon reviews to train the Markov chain model.

+### Dataset Location

+The dataset file (dataset.txt) is included in the project root directory.
+If you do not see this file, you can download it and place it in the project directory.

+### How It’s Used

+During application startup, the dataset.txt file is read and parsed.

+Review texts are used to train the Markov chain model for generating new reviews.

 ## Getting Started

 ### Prerequisites